afrimapr/afrilearnr/CONTRIBUTION_GUIDE.md

 1. headers indicated with '##' become separate sections and appear in index on left

+## deploying to shinyapps

+See these [guidelines for deploying learnr tutorials on shinyapps](https://cran.r-project.org/web/packages/learnr/vignettes/shinyapps-publishing.html).
+Particularly note increasing number of instances to the maximum from the Overview page using the + icon (5 in our case), and increase instance size to maximum.
+I also decreased max worker processes from 3 to 2.

 ## hazards

 1. exercise chunks plotting interactive maps (with tmap or mapview) need to have unique ids set like this :